From our Free Quilt Block Patterns Library

 Increase your stitch length to 15-18 stitches/inch.
 Use an open toe applique foot for the best view of your needle.

-With RST, align the long edge of a #2 with #1.
+With RST, align the long edge of a Sky.1 with Goose.1.
 Stitch starting before and ending after the line.
 No need to backstitch.
 Future stitching crosses and secures these stitches.

 Press.

 To establish the next seamline, lay the unit paper side up on your mat.
-Position your ruler so its edge matches the stitching between #3 and the rest of the block (black arrow).
+Position your ruler so its edge matches the stitching between Goose.2 and the rest of the block (black arrow).

 Crease the paper along the ruler and fold it back on itself.